jhaminakshii/jhaminakshii/README.md

 ### 🔹 About Me
 I am a Computer Science graduate with professional experience in:
-- Data migration and validation using SQL
+- Data migration and validation using SQL (Excel → Systems, third-party migrations)
-- Frontend and full-stack web development (React, MERN)
+- Frontend and full-stack web development (React, MERN, Tailwind, WordPress)
+- Building clean, modern, responsive web applications

 Currently, I am transitioning into **Data Science**, focusing on:
 - Python for data analysis